Caimanera: History

 The town was named for the caiman alligators which were once common in the river and in the mangrove labyrinths of the upper Bay, but which have since declined in numbers.

 The community of fishermen and salt mine workers flourished at the beginning of the 20th century precisely because of the base's construction.
 It was a magnet for Cuban workers and a popular spot for visitors, including Cubans from across the island and people from nearby countries such as Jamaica.

 Caimanera was liberated on December 19, 1958.
 On this anniversary the town usually has a parade and a political action.

-The Havana Times reports that in 1959, not long after the Cuban Revolution drove out the pro-American Battista administration, two US Navy tugboats came to Caimanera to apply their powerful water-cannons to put out a raging fire that destroyed three city blocks.
+The Havana Times reports that in 1959, not long after the Cuban Revolution drove out the pro-American Batista administration, two US Navy tugboats came to Caimanera to apply their powerful water-cannons to put out a raging fire that destroyed three city blocks.

 The Cuban Revolution of 1959 marked strained relations between Cuba and America, in general, and specifically between the inhabitants of Caimanera and the nearby Guantanamo Bay Naval Base.

-Prior to the revolution off-duty US personnel from the base were free to visit Caimanera, and the town was home to many bars and bordellos, that catered to them.
+Prior to the revolution, off-duty US personnel from the base were free to visit Caimanera, and the town was home to many bars and bordellos that catered to them.
 The base employed over three thousand Cuban workers.
 Cuban contractors, who employed the workers, whisked them to their jobs on the base in speed-boats.

 After the revolution, both sides made policy changes.

 Cuba allowed workers to continue to work on the base, but they had to walk to the remote North-East Gate.
 The USA would continue to employ those Cubans who already had jobs, but would not hire any new Cuban workers.
 The number of Cuban workers dwindled, with the last two retiring in 2012.

+On May 7, 2023, residents of Caimanera protested a lack of food.
+With train service to Guantanamo shut down for lack of fuel, and no fuel for trucks to deliver food, local stores were empty.
+Many residents lacked transportation to travel the 34 km to Guantanamo to buy food.
+Videos posted on social media showed hundreds of residents protesting in the streets, and then police and soldiers beating the protestors, including women and children.
+The Cuban government shut down the Internet nationwide for 24 hours and used a radio jammer to stop residents of Caimanera from using T-Mobile wireless Internet service.